LLM as Dataset Analyst: Subpopulation Structure Discovery with Large Language Model: Method

-{\textbf{Subpopulation Shift}} Subpopulation shift~\cite{yang2023change}, a common challenge in machine learning, occurs when the proportion of some subpopulations between training and deployment changes.
-Previous work~\cite{yang2023change, santurkar2020breeds} have shown that subpopulation shifts can cause significant drops to model performances, necessitating the need for methods that can handle subpopulation shifts.
+{\textbf{Subpopulation Shift}} Subpopulation shift~\cite{yang2023change} stands as a common challenge in machine learning, occuring when the proportion of some subpopulations between training and deployment changes, and is shown to be of significant influence to model performances~\cite{yang2023change, santurkar2020breeds}.
 SSD-LLM, combined with image generation, offers a solution to better handle the scenarios of subpopulation shifts.
-In our experiments, after we apply SSD-LLM to the datasets, we statistics the number of images contained in each subpopulation and utilize diffusion model to generate images for underrepresented subpopulations, which helps to achieve balanced classes and attributes.
-Specifically, we randomly sample attributes from the subpopulation structure for each class and employ LLM to make complete sentences based on these words as the input prompt of the diffusion model.
-SSD-LLM with image generation can achieve competitive results in several datasets, showcasing the effectiveness and strength of our method.
+In our experiments, after we apply SSD-LLM to the datasets, we collect statistics the number of images contained in each subpopulation and utilize diffusion model to generate images for underrepresented subpopulations.
+Subsequently, we sample attributes from the subpopulation structure for each underrepresented subpopulation and employ LLM to make complete sentences based on these words as the input prompt of a diffusion model.
+The diffusion model generates images augmented to the image dataset which further helps to achieve balanced classes and attributes.
+Moreover, we propose to harness an LLM to suggest extra dimensions and attributes based on the current sets in this task for enriched subpopulation structure, generating more diverse images.

 {\textbf{Slice Discovery}} Slice discovery is a task aiming at uncovering subpopulations within a dataset where a machine learning model consistently exhibits poor performances.
-These subpopulations with underperformances, or slices, provide valuable insights into the model's limitations and potential biases.
-By identifying slices, researchers can gain a deeper understanding of where the models underperform and provide information about how to improve the model's performance in these challenging subpopulations.
+These subpopulations with underperformances, or slices, provide valuable insights into the model's limitations, potential biases, and how to improve the performances.
+SSD-LLM conducts slice discovery for an image dataset with the help of the assigned attributes.
+In detail, we first calculate the error rates on all subpopulations discovered with the SSD-LLM.
+Then we identify out the subpopulations with the highest error rate and use the LLM to summarize out discriptions based on the attributes of the subpopulations in the form of texts representing the slice topics, completing the task of slice discovery.